toowoxx/terraform-provider-packer/docs/resources/image.md

 - `build_uuid` (String) UUID that is updated whenever the build has finished.
 This allows detecting changes.
 - `id` (String) The ID of this resource.
+- `manifest` (Dynamic) Packer manifest content decoded as a dynamic value.
+Access fields directly in Terraform.
 - `packer_version` (String) Detected Packer version used for this resource.
 Changing this forces replacement.